sofiawallq/star-wars-quiz/README.md

 # The ultimate Star Wars quiz

 As the headline suggests, this page is all about Star Wars.
 It features a quiz with ten questions of various difficulty that will amuse both the hardcore fan of Star Wars and the user who is new to this universe.
+The layout is simple, has a good contrast between different elements and is responsive on different devices.

 ![printscreen responsive design](assets/images_readme/responsive_design.jpg)

 ## Features
 The Star Wars quiz page consists of one landing page that instantly takes the user to the quiz/game area.
-Instead of making different pages for the quiz itself, the users score and rules for the quiz I let JavaScript do the talking for this project.
+Instead of making a bunch of different pages for the quiz itself - containing for example the users score and other features, I let JavaScript do the talking for this project.

 ### Existing Features